 Have you recently undergone eyelid surgery and are wondering how to optimize your recovery?
-Blepharoplasty, or eyelid lift surgery, is one of the most popular facial cosmetic procedures—but few patients are told how much proper aftercare, including massage, can impact the healing process.
+Blepharoplasty, or eyelid lift surgery, is one of the most popular facial cosmetic procedures—but few patients are informed about the significant impact of proper aftercare, including massage, on their healing.
+Learning how to massage correctly after blepharoplasty can make a noticeable difference in swelling, comfort, and scar healing—when done at the right time and with the surgeon’s approval.

 Should I Massage My Eyelids After Blepharoplasty?